myronschippers/bonus-calculator/README.md

 - Make the app run only after the user clicks on a button on the page
 - Then style the output, making it visually appealing.

-# Breaking Down the Problem
+# Breaking Down and Solving the Problem

 ## Step 1: Big Picture, Need a Second List of Data